YoshuGH/ShadersInVFXGraph/README.md

 # Shaders Using VFX Graph

-Cretion of Shaders using Shaders Graph and VFX Graph in Unity, just to practice and learn.
+Creation of Shaders using Shaders Graph and VFX Graph in Unity, just to practice and learn.
 Some of the shaders created are those:

 ![](/Resources/EpicSword.gif) &nbsp; ![](/Resources/EpicSword2.gif)